Publish Office Add-ins using Centralized Deployment via the Microsoft 365 admin center

 Publish an Office Add-in via Centralized Deployment

-Before you begin, confirm that your organization meets all requirements for using Centralized Deployment, as described in Determine if Centralized Deployment of add-ins works for your Office 365 organization.
+Before you begin, confirm that your organization meets all requirements for using Centralized Deployment, as described in Determine if Centralized Deployment of add-ins works for your Microsoft 365 organization.

 If your organization meets all requirements, complete the following steps to publish an Office Add-in via Centralized Deployment:

-- In the navigation menu, choose Settings > Services & add-ins.
+In the navigation menu, press Show more, then choose Settings > Services & add-ins.

-- If you see a message on the top of the page announcing the new Office 365 admin center, choose the message to go to the Admin Center Preview (see About the Office 365 admin center).
+If you see a message on the top of the page announcing the new Microsoft 365 admin center, choose the message to go to the Admin Center Preview (see About the Microsoft 365 admin center).

-- Choose Upload Add-in at the top of the page.
+Choose Deploy Add-In at the top of the page.